 Project Management – the Analogue approach to project managing M&A is plagued by a number of problems – including (i) no centralized source of truth/reference (ii) a lot of information sharing that relies on phone conversations, emails, hallway conversations and (iii) insecurely shared files.
 To counter these problems, a Smart M&A platform provides an end-to-end solution to project managing deals and related corporate development projects – enabling a team to significantly reduce the heavy admin burden typically associated with M&A and drive efficiency across a deal.

 Issue/Risk Management – given the stakes involved with M&A it is essential that a deal team devotes due consideration to issue and risk management.
-Within a Smart M&A Platform, risks can be managed proactively via importing a best practice playbook with a few clicks.
+Within a Smart M&A Platform, risks can be managed proactively via importing a best practice playbook, such as a due diligence checklist or post-merger integration plan template, with a few clicks.
 To deal with issues quickly and effectively, a deal team can use the Issues Log – helping to ensure issues are managed in the right way, in real-time and do not derail a deal.